rocketpowerkille/Tare/docs/ARCHITECTURE.md

 # Architecture

+For the current submission overview, start with [the README](../README.md).
+This document retains the module and development-phase rationale.
+Current acceptance boundaries are in [the verification record](TEAM_HANDOFF.md).

 Phase seven keeps private policy rules and V1 report projection in `packages/policy`.
 The isolated `workflows/cre` package owns enclave secret access, API acquisition, redacted signing and guarded Base Sepolia report submission.
 Its V1 projection trusts the